hammer/github-observer/README.md

-Scripts for pulling organization activity off of GitHub.
+Library for pulling organization activity off of GitHub and into Pandas DataFrames.